 After completing the 28 days, Sharron entered the aftercare program for a year and then lived in an all-female facility for six months.
 Following this, she took a class focused on preventing relapses.
 At age 63, Sharron is now a Scripps McDonald Center volunteer, facilitating the aftercare program.
 All the center volunteers are alcoholics in recovery.

 “We speak the same language and this strengthens you,” she said.
 “It’s very compelling to listen to someone who you know is telling the truth.”

 Sharron believes that in order to conquer alcoholism, people must trust a power higher than themselves.
-She says she’s in excellent health right now, except for having Type II diabetes.
+She says she’s in excellent health right now, except for having Type 2 Diabetes.
 Her advice for people with alcohol problems is to seek information about alcoholism, educate themselves and talk to people with the experience to help them.

 Sharron has made tremendous progress — so much so that the Scripps McDonald Center has asked her to give presentations to families of alcoholics.
 She is more than happy to give back to the place that has put her life back on track.